zbwright/StreamHub-Android-SDK/README.md

 Each example has its own Gradle build and depends on the core library being installed.
 Run `gradle install` to install the library in the local Maven repo if you haven't done so already.

+The examples also have hard-coded values for the article and user token values.
+Replace the hard-coded values with values appropriate to your application.

 To build an example project, run `gradle build` in that project's directory (e.g. examples/commentstream).

 The project can be run through Android Studio or from the command-line as follows (using the commentstream example):